The Story Behind the 2017 Napa Wildfires – PG&E Whistleblowers Post

 Interested in becoming a whistleblower?
 Your community and we could certainly use several PG&E whistleblowers.
 Give me a call at (414) 704-6731 (direct), online or by email at Your community, conscience and neighbors will appreciate it even if you remain behind the scenes.

-Important updates to this story can be found here!
+More important updates to this story can be found here!

 Disclaimer – We are seeking information and not seeking victims of the Atlas, Nunns, Patrick or Tubbs wildfires.
 Any legal services performed in California is always done with local counsel.